Corporate Disclosure Policy

 - With respect to disclosure related matters, Mitsui's employees and officers shall comply with this policy and the relevant rules in "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd.".
 Moreover, Mitsui's financial professionals including Chief Executive Officer, Chief Financial Officer, principal accounting officers and other persons performing similar functions shall comply with "Code of Ethics for Senior Financial Officers and Professionals."
 All officers and employees shall comply with the requirements of internal controls systems for Statutory Disclosures, including, but not limited to, the assessment on disclosure control.

-- In order to ensure fair disclosure, Mitsui designates Chief Executive Officer, Chief Financial Officer, Deputy Chief Financial Officer, Corporate Officer in charge of the Corporate Planning & Strategy Division, the general managers of IR, Finance and Global Controller divisions and the general managers of Corporate Finance Department, Finance Division and Corporate Accounting Department, Global Controller Division as spokespersons who regularly interact and communicate with investors on behalf of the company ("Spokespersons").
+- In order to ensure fair disclosure, Mitsui designates Chief Executive Officer, Chief Financial Officer, Deputy Chief Financial Officer, Chief Administrative Officer, the general managers of IR, Finance and Global Controller divisions and the general managers of Corporate Finance Department, Finance Division and Corporate Accounting Department, Global Controller Division as spokespersons who regularly interact and communicate with investors on behalf of the company ("Spokespersons").
 To ensure consistent disclosure and avoidance of selective disclosure, employees or officers other than the Spokespersons are prohibited from interacting or communicating with investors.
 However, employees or officers other than the Spokespersons may from time to time respond to specific inquiries from the investors subject to specific designation by a Spokesperson.
 A Spokesperson will either make the judgment on the materiality of information on his/her own or seek for the decision by the Disclosure Committee.

 - Employees and officers other than the Spokespersons are responsible for keeping the Disclosure Committee and the Spokespersons fully apprised of all the material company development through their reporting line.
 Officers and managers are required to give timely and relevant instructions to all relevant employees in order to maintain effective procedure for disclosure.